Barmera

 Barmera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Barmera's dwelling structures, as per the latest Census, comprised 84.3% houses and 15.7% other dwellings.
-In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Barmera was at 39.5%, with mortgaged dwellings at 30.1% and rented ones at 30.4%.
-The median monthly mortgage repayment was $1,028, below Non-Metro SA's average of $1,153.
-Median weekly rent in Barmera was $200, compared to Non-Metro SA's $220.
-Nationally, Barmera's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Barmera, as per the latest Census, 84.3% of dwellings were houses with 15.7% being other types such as semi-detached homes, apartments, and others.
+This is compared to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Barmera stood at 39.5%, with mortgaged dwellings at 30.1% and rented ones at 30.4%.
+The median monthly mortgage repayment was $1,028, lower than Regional SA's average of $1,153.
+Median weekly rent in Barmera was $200, compared to Regional SA's $220.
+Nationally, Barmera's mortgage repayments were significantly lower at $1,028 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing